outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - indexing solutions by the 'reason why it worked' is a quicker way to select/filter solutions in some cases
       - if the 'reason why the solution worked' (or its associated 'reason why the problem exists') is present in the problem system, that may help filter solutions more efficiently than other methods like:
+        - 'try existing solutions'
+          - reason why it may work:
+            - the problem space may not have changed sufficiently or the problem may not be new to invalidate existing solutions
+        - 'try adjacent modifications to existing solutions'
+          - reasons why it may work:
+            - existing solutions may be similar enough to a working solution that minor modifications (like by adjacent conversions built from core functions) may be sufficient
+            - the problem space may not have changed sufficiently or the problem may not be new to invalidate every component of existing solutions
-        - 'try existing solutions', 'try adjacent modifications to existing solutions', 'derive solution requirements from problem statement & filter solutions', etc
+        - 'derive solution requirements from problem statement & filter solutions'
+          - reasons why it may work:
+            - the problem has enough info to derive sufficient filtering requirements
       - example:
         - structural reasons why a solution worked
           - info reason